MicrosoftDocs/cloud-adoption-framework/docs/migrate/index.md

 > [!NOTE]
 > In some early iterations of migration effort, it is common to limit scope to a single workload.
 This approach maximizes skills retention and provides the team with more time to experiment and learn.
 > [!NOTE]
-> When building a migration factory, some teams may choose to disperse each of the above phases across multiple teams &/or multiple sprints.
+> When building a migration factory, some teams may choose to disperse each of the above phases across multiple teams and multiple sprints.
 This approach can improve repeatability and accelerate migration efforts.

 ## Migration waves

 Migration iterations will deliver technical value by migrating assets and workloads.
 A migration wave is the smallest collection of workloads, which deliver tangible and measurable business value.
 Each iteration should end in a report outlining the technical efforts completed.
-But, business change and strategic planning generally happens at a slightly higher level.
+However, business change and strategic planning generally happens at a slightly higher level.
 As the cloud adoption team delivers on the migration effort, the cloud strategy team focuses on planning the next 1-2 migration waves.
 The cloud strategy team also tracks technical progress as a learning metric to better understand the timelines for realizing business value.
 In that regard, migration waves are the iterative change management approach to tracking business outcomes, people, and timelines.

 As outlined in the graphic in the prior section, processes within the [Plan](../plan/index.md) methodology, the [Ready](../ready/index.md) methodology, and to some extent the [Strategy](../strategy/index.md) methodology of the Cloud Adoption Framework provide guidance on planning and managing the migration waves.
 The management of those waves will prioritize and define the migration effort to be delivered by the technical teams.

 ## Next steps

-The "Getting Started" steps above, and subsequent guidance found in the Migrate methodology, will help develop skills to improve execution of the processes within each migration sprint.
+The steps outlined above, and subsequent guidance in the Migrate methodology, can help you develop skills to improve execution of the processes within each migration sprint.
 The [Azure migration guide](./azure-migration-guide/index.md) is a brief series of articles that outlines the most common tools and approaches needed during your first migration wave.

 > [!div class="nextstepaction"]
 > [Azure migration guide](./azure-migration-guide/index.md)